livebigshots/game_backend/README.md

-# game_backend
+# back_prediction
-this is backend repo for bigshots
+this repo for backend